brightpuddle/requery/README.md

 # reQuery
-ACI moquery clone that performs remote queries and queries against the backup file.
+reQuery is an ACI moquery clone that performs remote queries and queries against the backup file.
 This tool is based on the [goACI](https://github.com/brightpuddle/goaci) library.

 ## Getting Started